hbctraining/In-depth-NGS-Data-Analysis-Course/sessionIV/lessons/01_salmon.md

 * `--useVBOpt`: use variational Bayesian EM algorithm rather than the ‘standard EM’ to optimize abundance estimates (more accurate)
 * `-o`: output quantification file name

-To correct for the various sample-specific biases we will add the following parameters to our command:

-* `--seqBias` will enable it to learn and correct for sequence-specific biases in the input data.
-* `--gcBias` to learn and correct for fragment-level GC biases in the input data
-* `--posBias` will enable modeling of a position-specific fragment start distribution

 To run the quantification step on a single sample we have the command provided below.
 Let's try running it on our subset sample for `Mov10_oe_1.subset.fq`:

 ```bash